-In the oldest maps of the different historical periods, one can see the name of the city of Kerman as the most populous city in the east of the country.
+One can see the name of Kerman as the most populous city of eastern Iran in the country’s oldest maps.

-After thousands of years, the city has retained its status in various fields, and in recent years has become one of the main tourist destinations of the country.
+The city has retained its status in various fields after thousands of years.
+Kerman has recently become a main tourist destinations of Iran.

-Construction of numerous hotels and traditional inns in Kerman’s historic homes, building of 140 ecotourism centres in various regions of the province, especially in cities and villages close to the globally-registered historical sites, boom of crafts markets and the creation of new tourist routes along with the boosting of the culture of hosting tourists have prepared Kerman province for a major leap in the tourism industry.
+Numerous hotels and traditional inns are established in Kerman’s historical houses; 140 ecotourism centres are built in the province’s various regions, especially cities and villages close to the globally-registered historical sites; crafts’ markets has boomed; and new tourist routes have been created along with the boost of the culture of hosting tourists.
+Those measures have prepared Kerman province for a major leap in the tourism industry.

 Six historical sites of Kerman province have been registered in the UNESCO’s World Heritage list.
 They include the Arg-e Bam (Bam citadel), the Shazdeh Garden, the Rocky Village of Maymand, the Jupar and Bam Qanats, the Lut Desert and the Shirikipich Kilims of Darestan village.